jonlpersson/ed-latimore/site/_posts/2022-07-08-a-boxer-teaches-you-how-betting-odds-work.md

 A standard base for comparison makes it easier to quantify risk and make a speculative decision.
 The base could have been 50, 200, or even 3.
 100 is just easier to work with for many reasons.
 When we look at the moneyline, can quickly determine a few things.

 * **Who’s the favorite.** The odds of the favorites will have the minus sign in front of them.
-This seems counterintuitive since we feel like the favorite should have a positive amount, but think of it this way:<br><br>If the bet amount is the same, a bet on the person who is more likely to win is *less* risky.
+This seems counterintuitive since we feel like the favorite should have a positive amount, but think of it this way:<br><br>If the bet amount is the same, a bet on the person more likely to win is *less* risky.
 Since reward scales with risk, your payout is less, so a minus sign appears next to those odds.
 * **Who's the underdog.** The odds of the underdog will always have the plus sign in front of them.
 If this doesn’t make sense, think of it this way: You are taking on a bigger risk betting on them, so your return is always going to be *at least* a little greater than what you paid.<br><br>​​​​If you bet $100 on the underdog, the smallest you could get back is if he was only a slight underdog, say +110 or something like that.

-This is the foundation for everything you want to know about the basic reading of the odds.
+This is the foundation for everything you want to know about basic odds reading.
 However, taking things a step further, we can use this information to generate another useful value in betting odds: Implied probability

 ## The power of implied probability